bwsw/sj-platform/SJDocs/source/Tutorial.rst

 .. note:: Find more about engines at the :ref:`Engines` page.

 4. Upload modules.
-Module is some code for processing data streams.
+Module is a programm mofule processing data streams.
 For a **module** we assemble a JAR file, containing a module specification.
 Module's executor performs data transformation, aggregation, filtering.
-In the example tasks we will upload ready-to-use modules of three types - input modules, processing modules (regular, batch) and output modules.

 .. figure:: _static/moduleExecutorAndValidator.png
    :scale: 120%